The free group does not have the finite cover property: Towers and test sequences

 \subsection{Test sequences}

-\begin{convention} \ \begin{itemize} \item[(i)] For the rest of the paper when we say that a group $G$ has the structure of a limit tower we will always mean that $G$ is the completed limit group of some completed well-structured MR resolution of a limit group. \item[(ii)] When we refer to Lemma \ref{LimitAction} we will always choose the sequence of base points to be the sequence of trivial elements. \end{itemize} \end{convention}
+\begin{convention} When we refer to Lemma \ref{LimitAction} we will always choose the sequence of base points to be the sequence of trivial elements. \end{convention}

-If a group $G$ has the structure of a limit tower (over $\F$) then a test sequence is a sequence of morphisms from $G$ to $\F$ that satisfy certain combinatorial conditions.
-These conditions depend on the structure of the tower and their description is extremely complicated.
-Thus, we prefer to give a few special cases of test sequences (i.e. when the tower has very simple form) and refer to the work of Sela for the general definition.
+If a group $G$ has the structure of a tower (over $\F$) then a test sequence is a sequence of morphisms from $G$ to $\F$ that satisfy certain combinatorial conditions.
+These conditions depend on the structure of the tower and their description is highly complicated (see \cite[p.
+222]{Sel2}).
+Thus, we prefer to only give the properties that will be of importance to our purpose.